mrciolino/wiki-backup/sessions/campaign_2/session_5_summary.md

 #### **Relationships & Interactions:**
 - **Tiberian and Clan Norexias:** Tiberian revealed his backstory, explaining his vendetta against Clan Norexias, who killed his parents and forced him to flee.
 The party pledged to help him seek revenge.
-- **Orin and Vamir:** Orin shared his debt to Vamir and his mission to steal a mechanism from the academy to save his brother, Verrick.
+- **Oran and Vamir:** Oran shared his debt to Vamir and his mission to steal a mechanism from the academy to save his brother, Verrick.
 The party agreed to assist him.
 - **Goopy’s Time-Traveling Party:** Goopy hinted at being from the future, seeking to prevent the death of his past party.
 The party agreed to help him uncover the truth.
 - **Baloo’s Quest for Acceptance:** Baloo aims to change the perception of bugbears from “thug bears” to “hug bears.”
 The party supports his mission.
 - **Thomas and His Father:** Thomas expressed resentment toward his father for sacrificing his life to send him to the academy.
 The party encouraged him to reconcile with his father.